nsdf-fabric/nsdf-fuse/ReadMe.md

 <br>
 ## Test insights

-The benchmark are not meant to be optimized for showing the effectiviness of caching.
+The benchmark are not meant to be optimized for showing the effectiveness of caching.
 On the contrary we are tyring to simulate use cases where data is not cached, with a *cold-like access*, like what happens after a reboot, and a brand new mount of the bucket.

 Our tests focus on: